garth-c/r_exploratory_classification_modeling/README.md

 The Cramer's V metric = 0.2667.
 Since Cramer's V measures association between 0 and 1 (similar to a correlation coefficient), this result is not large enough to be concerned with.
 All of the potential categorical to categorical associations in this data set were tested and only a few were found to be somewhat strong.
 I will wait to complete the EDA part of this project before determining if removing highly associated predictor variables is appropriate for this project.

-Below is a interpretation chart for Cramer's V metrics to add the needed context:
+Below is an interpretation chart for Cramer's V metrics to add the needed context:

 <img width="866" alt="image" src="https://github.com/garth-c/r_exploratory_classification_modeling/assets/138831938/ecb0b76e-2370-4379-9449-099d3b0004f1">